-As Florida and the Carolinas brace for Hurricane Matthew, we thought it might be wise to review the most important precautions your family can take in preparation for a storm.
+As Florida braces for Hurricane Irma, we thought it might be wise to review the most important precautions your family can take in preparation for a storm.
 Knowing what to do well before the storm comes ashore can make a huge difference in your comfort, health, safety and even survival.

 While the phrase "batten down the hatches" stems from 19th century sailors who had to prepare a ship when rough seas were ahead, it really isn't so far off the mark in modern times, especially when it comes to hurricanes.

 Here are a few hurricane safety tips for securing your home from damaging storms.

 Permanent storm shutters are ideal, but if you don't have them already installed on your home and cannot do so, you can use exterior-grade or marine plywood to board them up.
 According to Ready.gov, tape does not prevent windows from breaking.

 Bring inside any of your property that cannot be tied down.
 This includes garbage cans, plants, furniture and yard decor.
 Anything that can be securely tied down, do it.
 Otherwise, bring it inside.

 Keeping landscaping properly trimmed can increase their wind resistance, which is definitely a very good thing.